alex-kalanis/kw_autoload/README.md

 kw_autoload
 ================

 Personal autoloader for KWCMS.
-Far simplier than Composer.
+Far simplified than Composer.
 But with tests.
 No need for remote CLI.
 Basic variant contains no cache.
 But you can use supplied cache or write your own.

 Only thing this cannot use is your own functions directly in files - everything must be packed in classes.
 You just did not find them.
+This is the issue with PHP core, not your code.

 Installation
 ------------